 If someone asks you what they can do, don’t even think that you are a burden.
 You aren’t.
 You are important to them and they want to help you.
 Don’t rob someone of a blessing when they want to do something to help.

 Caregiving is hard.
-Caregiving is a burden.
+Being a caregiver is hard.
+Caregiving is sometimes a burden.
 Don’t misunderstand…the person is not a burden.
 I want you to be able to recognize that caregiver burnout is real and it can happen to anyone.
 You do need help and you do need to rest.

 Admit what you cannot do.
 Admit what you can no longer do.
 The struggle is the fight inside your own mind.
 When you accept things that you cannot do, you allow your brain to look for other solutions.